-KAREZZA, ETHICS OF MARRIAGE.
-CHAPTER I. CREATIVE ENERGY.
+KAREZZA, ETHICS OF MARRIAGE

-Let there be light.
+CHAPTER I CREATIVE ENERGY Let there be light.

-The bodily life of man is the expression of his spiritual life.
-He is a trinity of spirit, soul and matter.
-Soul is the evidence of life, embracing all that is recognized as an individual, and from the Ego, or spirit, is capable consciously of developing unlimited powers or possibilities.

-Soul is spirit in action.
-It looks within, to the All, for life, knowledge and power which it expresses without, through the physical.
+Man is a trinity of spirit, soul and body.
+Spirit is the source or God-life of man from which all proceeds.
+Soul is spirit in action, and embraces all that is recognized as individual, personal existence.
+Soul includes the intellect, the emotions and the sensations.
+It is the thinking, loving, living realm of man.
+From the Spirit through conscious training one is capable of developing unlimited forces and possibilities.
+Soul looks within, to the All, for life, knowledge and power which it expresses without, through the physical.
 As thought precedes action, so nothing can appear or manifest itself in the body that has not been conceived or thought of in the soul.
 Soul may recognize spirit as a governing principle, or it may look out through the senses for material manifestations, depending upon symbols only for its concept of life.

 Voluntarily and consciously man may choose between these two roads, - the spiritual or material.
-He may recognize and believe all power and all life is from and of the spirit; or, in his philosophy, he may attribute all development, all growth, all evolution from and through matter.
+In his philosophy, he may recognize and believe all power and all life is from and of the spirit; or, in his philosophy, he may attribute all development, all growth, all evolution from and through matter.